sirjessthebrave/sethandjess/_drafts/2019-01-10-huasteca-potosina.md

   </div>
   <div class="img-container vertical">
     <img src="{{site.baseurl}}/assets/img/posts/2019-01-11/pozas-5-f.jpg" alt="The Surrealist Gardens at Las Pozas"/>
-    <div class="img-caption">There's not enough greenery, we better put in some potted plants.</div>
+    <div class="img-caption">I guess there wasn't enough greenery, so they added some potted plants.</div>
   </div>
   <div class="img-container vertical">
     <img src="{{site.baseurl}}/assets/img/posts/2019-01-11/not-to-be-reproduced.jpg" alt="Not to be Reproduced by René Magritte"/>
-    <div class="img-caption">"Not to be Reproduced" by René Magritte is a portrait of James, who commissioned the work.</div>
+    <div class="img-caption">René Magritte famously painted a portrait of James, which now hangs in a museum in the Netherlands.</div>
   </div>
 </div>